cryptowithshashi/cryptowithshashi.github.io/content/posts/The-kaito-Deception.md

 The token generation event revealed the true nature of Humanity Protocol's relationship with its community, exposing systematic betrayal of users who had participated in good faith while rewarding coordinated manipulation and insider relationships.

-### The Allocation Massacre: $150,000 Projects vs. $6,000 Users
+### The Allocation Massacre

-Despite raising $50 million at a $1.1 billion valuation, Humanity Protocol's community allocation demonstrated contempt for the users who had built their network over 13+ months of sustained engagement.
-Users who onboarded millions of participants, completed all testnet phases, and provided comprehensive biometric data received allocations as low as $5-6,000, while influencers who never posted about the project received $42,000+.
+Despite raising 50 million dollars at a 1.1 billion dollar valuation, Humanity Protocol's community allocation demonstrated contempt for the users who had built their network over 13+ months of sustained engagement.
+Users who onboarded millions of participants, completed all testnet phases, and provided comprehensive biometric data received allocations as low as 5-6,000 dollars while influencers who never posted about the project received 42,000 dollars or more.

 This distribution pattern reveals the systematic devaluation of authentic community building in favor of last-minute promotional relationships that served the project's exit strategy timing rather than rewarding sustained contribution to platform development.